types of paint

 Cement paint is perfect for garages, cellars, or other areas where you’re looking for utilitarian decor.
 It has a matt finish with a white cement base with pigment added to achieve a range of colours.

 Cement paint is very cost-effective because it comes as a dried powder for you to mix with water.
-Mix two parts of cement powder with one part water in a clean bucket.
-Stir until you have a smooth paste, add more water and continue stirring until you have a complete, creamy consistency.
-Only mix as much paint as you’ll use in an hour; otherwise, it starts to dry in your bucket.
+Mix two parts cement powder with one part water in a clean bucket.
+Stir until you have a smooth paste, then add more water and continue stirring until you have a creamy consistency.
+Only mix as much paint as you’ll use in one hour; otherwise, it starts to dry in your bucket.

 Before you decorate any surface with cement paint, spray it with water before applying two coats.